hcs0/hannahsuarez.github.io/about.md

 ![Author](/assets/images/author.png)

-**English**
+I am currently a fractional CISO having onboarded and implemented data protection and information security management systems across the marketing, software, aviation industries.
+I am also senior cyber security risk consultant specializing in third party risk management and SOX compliance for a blue chip German telecommunications company.

-I am currently a Technical Evangelist for NXLog.
-NXLog is a multi-platform log management tool that helps to easily identify security risks, policy breaches or analyze operational problems in server logs, operation system logs and application logs.
+Previously, I was a Technical Writer for Domain Tools and Technical Evangelist for NXLog.

-Previously, I was a consultant for a secure file transfer software, open source enthusiast and contributor and currently pursuing further specialization in information security.
+NXLog is a multi-platform log management tool that helps to easily identify security risks, policy breaches or analyze operational problems in server logs, operation system logs and application logs. consultant for a secure file transfer software, open source enthusiast and contributor and currently pursuing further specialization in information security.

-Entering this field has been my goal since mid 2014 having completed a digital mobile forensics online challenge and finding myself completely engrossed.
-My first conference was Black Hat as part of a scholarship program in 2015 and my first related role in the field was in late 2016.
+Entering this field has been my goal since mid 2014 having completed a digital mobile forensics online challenge and finding myself completely engrossed in cyber security.

 I am also autodidact having learnt primarily on my own.
 I remember at age 11/12 observing how Internet resources loaded on a page to try and gain more XP